 - Now, open it in Safari or any other browser of choice.
 Then follow steps 6, 7, and 8 of the above heading (iOS 14).

-This is how you can change an email password on iPhone and iPad.
+This is how you can change an email password on your iPhone and iPad.
 The steps are similar for iPad running iPadOS 13 or iPadOS 14

 iCloud email uses the same password as your Apple ID.
 If you wish to learn more, please see how to change the Apple ID password on the iPhone.